 ¶1.
 “I made a covenant with my eyes.
 How, then, could I ogle a virgin?

-2.So, what is my portion from God above, and the inheritance of the Almighty from on high?
+2.So, what should be the portion from God above, and the lot from the Almighty on high?

-3.Does not calamity belong to the unjust, and misfortune to the workers of iniquity?
+3.Does not calamity belong to an unjust man, and misfortune to the workers of iniquity?

-4.Does He not see my ways and number all my steps?
+4.Does He not see my ways and number every one my steps?

-5.May God damn me if I have walked with vanity or if my foot has hastened to deceit,
+5.Let God damn me if I have walked with vanity or if my foot has hastened to deceit.

-6.Let Him weigh me in balances of righteousness, and let God know my integrity!
+6.Let Him weigh me in just balances, that God may know my integrity!

-7.If my step has deviated from the Way, or my heart gone after my eyes, or a blemish clung to my hands,
+7.If my step has deviated from the Way, or my heart gone after my eyes, or a stain clung to my hands,

 8.then let me sow and another eat, and let my offspring be uprooted!